banach-space/cpp-tutor/README.md

 that are against good coding practices.
 This is done for educational purposes only and always thoroughly documented.

+This repository is self-published and has not been peer-reviewed in the traditional sense.

 Status
 ------
 **WORK-IN-PROGRESS**